-Whether you are affected by an interest rate change will depend on what type of mortgage you have and/or when your current deal ends.
+When, and if, your mortgage repayments are affected by an interest rate change will depend on what type of mortgage you have and/or when your current deal ends.

 Have a financial plan in place